The Catastrophic Lisbon Earthquake of 1755: 10 Fascinating Facts

 3. The Epicenter

-The epicenter of the earthquake was in the Atlantic Ocean, about 200 kilometers southwest of Cape St. Vincent.
-This offshore location was responsible for the generation of the deadly tsunamis.
-Scientists believe the quake resulted from the tectonic activity along the Azores-Gibraltar Transform Fault, a complex boundary between the Eurasian and African plates.
-This tectonic setting remains an area of significant seismic activity today.
+The epicenter of the earthquake was located in the Atlantic Ocean, about 200 kilometers southwest of Cape St. Vincent.
+This offshore location is responsible for the massive tsunamis that followed.
+It is believed that the quake was caused by tectonic activity along the Azores-Gibraltar Transform Fault, a boundary between the Eurasian and African plates that continues to be seismically active.

 4. The Tsunamis